Fellowships and Scholarships

 The applicant must:

-A successful applicant cannot reapply for an ESA Research Higher Degree Travel Scholarship.
+A successful applicant cannot reapply for an ESA Research Travel Scholarship.

 Application

-1. Supporting letter from principal Australian research higher degree supervisor.
+1. Supporting letter (Max 1 page) from the Australian research supervisor.

-2. Supporting letter from overseas research supervisor and include details on availability of suitable facilities and scientific support to undertake the planned overseas project.
+2. Supporting letter (Max 1 page) from the overseas research supervisor, including details on availability of suitable facilities and scientific support to undertake the planned overseas project.

-3. Cover letter from applicant outlining the anticipated benefits of undertaking their proposed overseas research project, and demonstration of ability to complete
+3. Cover letter (Max 1 page) from applicant outlining the anticipated benefits of undertaking their proposed overseas research project and any associated clinical experience, and demonstration of ability to complete the overseas research within the award timeframe.

 All documents to be uploaded in word (.doc or .docx) or PDF format.